Prof David Byfield known as Professor David Byfield

-BSc Hons Biology, Doctor of Chiropractic(DC), MPhil, FBCA, FRCC, FFEAC
+BSc Hons Biology, Doctor of Chiropractic(DC), MPhil, FBCA, FRCC, FFEAC, SFHEA

-David Byfield graduated from the Canadian Memorial Chiropractic College, Toronto, Canada in 1979 and has been in private practice and chiropractic education for the past 36 years.
-He is currently a Principal Lecturer, Head of the Chiropractic in the School of Health, Sport and Professional Practice , the Faculty of Life Sciences and Education.
-David is also Head of the Welsh Institute of Chiropractic at the University..
+David Byfield graduated from the Canadian Memorial Chiropractic College, Toronto, Canada in 1979 and has been in private practice and chiropractic education for the past 40 years.
+He is currently a Principal Lecturer, Head of the Clinical Services in the School of Health, Sport and Professional Practice , the Faculty of Life Sciences and Education.

 David holds a BSc (Hons) degree in Biology from the University of Western Ontario, London, Canada (1974) and an MPhil degree from Southampton University, Southampton UK (1998).
 David holds Fellowship status with the College of Chiropractors and the Faculty of Rehabilitation and Chiropractic Orthopaedic, Associate Member of the Sports & Exercise Faculty, Fellow of the British Chiropractic Association and Founding Fellow of the European Academy of Chiropractic.
-David Byfield is also a Regional Fellow of the Royal Society of Medicine.
-He written two popular chiropractic textbooks (Chiropractic Manipulative Skills, 1st ed 1996, and 2nd ed 2005 & A Manual Therapistï¿½s Guide to Surface Anatomy and Palpation Skills, January 2002).
+David is also a Senior Fellow of the Higher Education Authority.
+He written three popular chiropractic textbooks (Chiropractic Manipulative Skills, 1st ed 1996, 2nd ed 3rd edition 2012 & A Manual Therapistï¿½s Guide to Surface Anatomy and Palpation Skills, January 2002.
 David has also published a new text "Technique Skills in Chiropractic, 2012) and in addition has also published a number of scientific papers in the peer-reviewed literature and a number of book chapters covering diagnostic palpation, spinal manipulation and rehabilitation.
-David is currently writing and editing a new textbook, “Technique Skills in Chiropractic”, which is due for publication in 2011.

 David Byfield is also an invited speaker at a number of professional and interdisciplinary meetings and conferences worldwide.
-He is currently an elected member of the General Chiropractic Council in the UK and currently sits on their Education Committee, Health Committee and Communications Strategy Working Group.
+He was an elected and appointed member of the General Chiropractic Council in the UK.
+David currently sits on the European Council on Chiropractic Education and contributes to the European Academy of Chiropractic as Chair of the Special Interest Group Clinical Chiropractic. on their Education Committee, Health Committee and Communications Strategy Working Group.

 Main Teaching Areas